 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud, to review your account statements, and to monitor your credit reports for suspicious activity.
-Please review the enclosed "Steps You May Take to Protect Your Information."
-You can also enroll to receive the free credit monitoring and identity theft protection services we are offering.
+We encourage you to remain vigilant against incidents of identity theft and fraud, to review your account statements, and monitor your credit reports for suspicious activity.
+You may also review the information contained in the attached "Steps You Can Take to Help Protect Personal Information."
+There you will also find more information on the credit monitoring and identity protection services we are making available to you.
+While Sugar Steel will cover the cost of these services, you will need to complete the activation process.
+Enrollment instructions are attached to this letter.